Initial D (film): 25th Hong Kong Film Awards

-Cancelled Sequel
+Cancelled sequel

-A sequel has been in discussion since the following year after the movie debuted.
-However, a concrete conclusion could not be reached due to obstacles that include the storyline, filming locations, casts, and safety reasons.
-In March 2014, director and producer, Andrew Lau, once again reconfirmed in an exclusive interview that a sequel will surely follow but is tight-lipped on the release date.
-Jay Chou and Edison Chen will reprise their roles.
-In 2018 Felix Chong, the screenwriter for the first film, stated he and Lau previously had plans to develop the sequel but both have since moved onto other projects, citing production costs being too high due to Lau's insistence on using real cars instead of CGI.
-In 2020 director Andrew Lau stated that if a sequel is put into production he would likely not be directing it, citing the toll the first film took on his health, licensing issues, and once again budget issues, and also suggesting that Takumi should take on a mentor role similar to his father in the first film.
-The sequel is now considered to be in Development hell.
+A sequel was being discussed after the release of the film, however, a concrete conclusion could not be reached due to obstacles that include the storyline, filming locations, casts, and safety reasons.
+In March 2014, director and producer, Andrew Lau, reconfirmed in an exclusive interview that a sequel would surely follow but is tight-lipped on the release date.
+Jay Chou and Edison Chen would reprise their roles from the first film.
+In 2018, Felix Chong, the screenwriter for the first film, stated that he and Lau previously had plans to develop the sequel but both have since moved onto other projects, citing production costs being too high due to Lau's insistence on using real cars instead of CGI.
+In 2020, director Andrew Lau stated that if a sequel is put into production he would likely not be directing it, citing the toll the first film took on his health, licensing issues, and once again budget issues, and also suggesting that Takumi should take on a mentor role similar to his father in the first film.

-Changes from the original manga and anime

-The film differs from the manga and anime in several distinct ways.
-Because of this, the film mostly combines elements from First Stage, Second Stage, and briefly Third Stage as well.